 Hope Volunteers distribute groceries weekly.
 We also collaborate with other services to increase our outreach.
 Our goal is to not only provide a resource to Austin families but also help build relationships within the community.

 Hope Food Pantry Austin is a partner agency with Central Texas Food Bank and uses its position to collaborate with community partners to help alleviate hunger in the Austin community.
+HOpe is a 501c3 operating under the umbrella of Imagine for All EIN 47-1612380.
 The following are ways we meet our mission:

 Weekly Distribution: Families are eligible to receive our services by 1) having an annual income at or below 185% of federal poverty level, 2) currently receiving some form of government assistance (e.g., SNAP), or 3) are currently in a crisis requiring emergency food assistance.

 Senior Food Delivery Collaboration: In August of 2020, Hope Food Pantry Austin and Drive A Senior – West combined their services together to deliver groceries to their clients.

 Grocery Store Gift Card Program In lieu of our Backpack program Hope will be providing gift cards to AISD LMHP staff for distribution during their porch visits.